Corvids/blog/README.md

 ## 🐛 Common issues/bugs

-If you're getting the error while running the project on a !indows,
+If you're getting the error while running the project on a windows machine,

 ```
 GraphQL Error There was an error while compiling your site's GraphQL queries.